How to Create a Trading Strategy?

 Next up are patterns in charts.
 Sometimes, prices can be in a momentum phase, either going up or crashing down.
 Other times, they might be in a mean reversion phase, where the price reaches a level and then bounces back, repeating this pattern.
 Occasionally, you might even notice specific patterns, like prices tending to stick around certain support and resistance levels.
 When you spot these kinds of patterns, you can develop a strategy based on them.

 One thing to remember when trading chart patterns is that not all patterns work reliably.
-Even patterns with a logical basis, like double tops or bottoms, or triangles, are just a matter of probability.
+Even patterns with a logical basis, like double tops bottoms, or triangles, are just a matter of probability.

 multiple bottom pattern in stock price